Use of Article and ArticleDate Attribute Values in Creating the Source Area of the MEDLINE®/PubMed® Citation Display

 PMID: 14594616 [PubMed - indexed for MEDLINE]

-NOTE: this publishing model is used by the journal Nucleic Acids Research.
-In the XML for this type of record, the Article PubModel value is "Electronic-Print" and the ArticleDate DateType value is "Electronic".
-Note that the PubDate consists of Year only:
+In the XML for this type of record, the Article PubModel value is "Electronic-Print", the ArticleDate DateType value is "Electronic", and the PubDate element also has content:

 <Article PubModel="Electronic-Print">